-Lecture by Alexandra Walsham (University of Cambridge).
+Lecture by Alexandra Walsham (University of Cambridge, UK).
 2016-2017 Roger W. Heyns Lecture.
 Free and open to the public.

 For more information, click here.